top of page

 6. More than money, what gives us security are meaningful social relationships with people we know we can get support from.

-I also don't know everything and would be happy to receive comments, clarifications, and updates!
+I don't know everything and would be happy to receive comments, clarifications, and updates!

 Bibliography (a limited list)